After creating the 360 VR video, (previous article) exploring Unity3D was a logical step forward.

 After going through the procedures to become Apple developer, getting to know some Xcode basics and the disappointment with WebGL, this turned out to be a better experience.
 To be continued!
 I see lots of opportunities here being a “sole developer”.

 Can you create a game on your own?

-I took a step back and thought of a symplifeid form of my impossibly ambitious idea and whilst i’m learning Unity3D, a bit of Xcode and following the necesary steps to become an Apple app developer…, i start to believe you can!
+I took a step back and thought of a simplified form of my impossibly ambitious idea and whilst I’m learning Unity3D, a bit of Xcode and following the necessary steps to become an Apple app developer…, I start to believe you can!

 I see a lot of similarities with the early rave/techno scene.
 Often lacking in traditional resources, Indies make creative decisions to overcome challenges in crafting whatever they want to create.